Who Wants to Be a Millionaire (American game show): Shuffle format (2010–2015)

 The format was overhauled in September 2010, splitting the game into two rounds.
 The first round consisted of 10 questions, each in a different category and worth a different amount from $100 to $25,000.
 Both the category order and the amounts were randomized at the start of the game, with the latter hidden from the contestant's view (from 2014, the categories to the questions were no longer presented to the contestant).
 The difficulty level and value of each question were not tied to one another.
-The value of each question was revealed only after the contestant answered it correctly or chose to "jump" (skip) it; a correct answer added the money to the contestant's bank, while a jump put the value out of play.
+The value of each question was revealed only after the contestant answered it correctly or chose to jump (skip) it; a correct answer added the money to the contestant's bank, while a jump put the value out of play.
 The maximum bank from this round was $68,600.
 If the contestant missed a question in the first round, they left with $1,000, even if their bank was lower than this total.
 Choosing to walk away allowed the contestant to keep half their bank.

 The second round presented four questions of increasing difficulty in the traditional format, each of which augmented the contestant's total winnings to a set value.
 A miss in this round reduced their winnings to $25,000, while choosing to walk away allowed the contestant to keep all winnings accumulated thus far.
 Categories for these questions were not given ahead of time.

-From 2011 to 2014, some weeks were "Double Your Money" weeks, in which one first-round question was randomly designated as being worth double its value.
+From 2011–2014, some weeks were "Double Your Money" weeks, in which one first-round question was randomly designated as being worth double its value.
 The maximum potential bank from this round thus became $93,600.

+Beginning in this format (in 2010) and lasting until 2019 was the audience contestant round.
+If a regular contestant left the game close to the end of a half-hour episode and there was not enough time to introduce a new contestant, a randomly selected audience member would be invited to answer one question with no lifelines.
+A correct answer would display "Thousandaire" on-screen (Note: Added from the 2013 season onward.
+From 2010–2013, it would display the usual "$1,000".) and the audience contestant would win a $1,000 prize.